 - The second season runs from mid-December to March, which brings in a lighter, but usually decent wind, although it can sometimes take longer to get started as was the case on our trip.

 Whilst Kalpitiya predominantly attracts kitesurfing enthusiasts, there’s still a handful of travellers who come for remoteness and serenity.

-Sun-seekers used to luxury, or all inclusive retreats with every creature comfort available (think as basic as hot showers) may struggle in Kalpitiya.
+Sun-seekers used to luxury, or all inclusive retreats with every creature comfort under the sun may struggle (think as basic as hot showers).
 Or it could be just the rustic, tropical haven you didn’t know you needed.